riedelsolutions/jekyll-test/README.md

 # Root

-Root is a modern, minimal, tag-based Jekyll blog theme that follows the lastest design trends.
+Root is a modern, minimal, tag-based Jekyll blog theme designed to be simple and not distract from the actual content of the site &mdash; your posts.
 Coded for you to focus on your blog posts and content only.

 ## Installation